DeclanChidlow/vale.rocks/src/posts/game-console-browsers.md

 Each time PlanetWeb boots, a random splash screen is shown.
 Net Link was tied in to the Saturn's wider [online gaming capabilities](https://web.archive.org/web/19980202015853/http://www.sega.com/spotlight/features/netlink2/index2.html), allowing 'On-Line' battles.
 Beyond direct multiplayer, it also built a community around the console.
 For a while PlanetWeb hosted a game exchange mail-in forum allowing users to email in their Saturn game saves via the browser to share them with other people.
 PlanetWeb also launched [Planet WebMaster](https://web.archive.org/web/19990428125628/http://tools.planetweb.com/), a web development and hosting platform that people could use with their browser.

 In the United States of America, two versions of the browser were widely distributed.
 Version 2 and version 3.
 Version 3 brought greater optimisation, more legible fonts, and <abbr title="Internet Relay Chat">IRC</abbr> support.
 Neither of these versions supported frames, however, instead displaying them as text links.
+Version 1 was pressed but never released due to a [flaw in parental controls](https://web.archive.org/web/20131216190657/http://revrob.com/sci-a-tech-topmenu-52/225-rare-sega-saturn-file-4035-golden-net-link-web-browser-resurfaces-plus-republished-1998-interview-with-then-planetweb-cto-ken-soohoo-#:~:text=why%20not%20Version%201%3F%22) -- all copies were destroyed.

 The final version of the browser was Beta 4.035, which was never released physically and was [only available as a downloadable update](https://web.archive.org/web/20020526042232/http://www.satonline.fr.st/).
 Version 4 introduced full support for displaying frames inline, more IRC commands, support for embedded wav and aif audio, more shortcuts, faster input, different bullet shapes, outlined fonts, better image format compatibility, and many bug fixes.
 Beta 4.035 even introduced [SSL for e-commerce](https://web.archive.org/web/20010827040433/http://www.planetweb.com/netlink/browserinfo.html#:~:text=includes%20SSL%20for%20E%2DCommerce).